BlyDoesCoding/Watson/README.md

 ## Installation

 You can find the latest release of Watson on the [Releases](https://github.com/BlyDoesCoding/Watson/releases) page.
-Download the binary executable for your platform and follow the installation instructions in the documentation.
+Download the binary executable for your platform.

 ## Features